lucasjoliveau/doc/fr/developer/reference/frontend/framework_overview.md

 ## Introduction

-The Odoo Javascript framework is a set of features/building blocks provided by the `web/` addon to help build odoo applications running in the browser.
-At the same time, the Odoo Javascript framework is a single page application, usually known as the _web client_ (available at the url `/web`).
+The Konvergo ERP Javascript framework is a set of features/building blocks provided by the `web/` addon to help build odoo applications running in the browser.
+At the same time, the Konvergo ERP Javascript framework is a single page application, usually known as the _web client_ (available at the url `/web`).

 The web client started as an application made with a custom class and widget